 Strap on your best pair of hiking boots – this is one for the bucket list!
-Spanning a total of 170 kilometres (110 miles) across France, Switzerland and Italy – the Tour du Mont Blanc is the crown jewel of Europe’s multi-day hiking trails.
+Spanning a total of 170 kilometers (110 miles) across France, Switzerland, and Italy – the Tour du Mont Blanc is the crown jewel of Europe’s multi-day hiking trails.
 But not everybody has the time or ability to complete the trail in its entirety – so here’s where the local experts step in to help you maximise your time, and create a very achievable adventure trip of a lifetime.

 When’s the best time to hike Le Tour du Mont Blanc?

 For the most detailed insight, head over to our dedicated page ‘The best time to hike the Tour du Mont Blanc’.

 In summary, the best time of the year is in the height of summer – from June through September.
 July and August are the peak summer months in Europe, while June and September offer shoulder season hiking with quieter trails.
 See the infographic below for a visual summary: